RoidSec/Self-Website/README.md

 # Project Dota

-This is just a small project that is still in its beginning stage the help me practice front & back end with APIs
+This is just a small project to help me practice front & back end with APIs